PDCbc/queries/README.md

 * hQuery
 * Specifics:

+### Mangaing Providers

+Queries have a method of filtering which provides have their data included in the map/reduce process.
+This is accomplished via two functions: `filterProviders()` and `initatives()`.
+The `filterProviders()` function should be called in each query with the ID of the provider and the initiative the query is part of.
+Provider IDs should be organized into the JavaScript object within the `initiatives()` function; these get pulled in by `filterProviders()`.
+Consider PDC-001 as an example of how this process should work.

 ## Test Utility

 The test utility allows one to run a set of queries and/or functions who's directives (in the directives/ directory) match the input regex pattern.
 See the directive section of this README for details on how to create a directive.